-- Require the development of markets where none exist - Make requirements or express preferences about the design of markets - Address the non-GHG accounting aspects of energy policy or market-based accounting systems for consumers, including (a) social impacts and (b) financial costs or effectiveness relative to other policies at achieving specific climate abatement or other outcomes
+- · Require the development of markets where none exist - Make requirements or express preferences about the design of markets - Address the non-GHG accounting aspects of energy policy or market-based accounting systems for consumers, including (a) social impacts and (b) financial costs or effectiveness relative to other policies at achieving specific climate abatement or other outcomes

-- Define what should constitute "green" energy - Identify "eligibility criteria" that would determine which types of electricity facilities should produce certificates or contractual instruments.
+- c See Corporate Standard (WRI/WBCSD 2004), p.
+63. - d See Corporate Standard (WRI/WBCSD 2004), p.
+63. - Define what should constitute "green" energy - Identify "eligibility criteria" that would determine which types of electricity facilities should produce certificates or contractual instruments.
 The Scope 2 Quality Criteria in this Guidance relate to features required of the instruments themselves in order to support accurate accounting; the Criteria do not address which generation facilities should produce those instruments - Promote specific energy generation technologies (such as renewable energy), or specific electricity labels or programs.